-Your allergist will likely prescribe an EpiPen® Jr. for your child if your child has experienced anaphylaxis, has scored very high (4+) on a skin prick allergy test or Immunocap RAST blood test to a specific substance or is believed to be likely to experience anaphylaxis in the future.
+Your allergist will likely prescribe an epinephrine autoinjector for your child if your child has experienced anaphylaxis, has scored very high (4+) on a skin prick allergy test or Immunocap RAST blood test to a specific substance or is believed to be likely to experience anaphylaxis in the future.
+Most allergists today will prescribe epinephrine if your child has tested positive for peanut allergy regardless of how high, or low, the indicated allergy.
+The reasoning behind this is that so many severe allergic reactions are caused by a peanut allergy.

 EpiPen ®Jr. is a prescription of epinephrine in a lightweight “pen.”
 The pen contains one dose (.15 mg) of epinephrine for a child.
 The EpiPen® is the prescription for older children and adults.
 Once your child is approximately 60 pounds, you will probably receive a prescription for an EpiPen® rather than the Jr. The pen contains the same amount of fluid at a higher concentration of epinephrine.